statsig-io/docs/docs/product-analytics/user-journeys.md

 Next, you can specify the duration of your observation.
 Defaulted to 1 hour, you can change the length of time users have to convert to the next event.
 This is can help validate if users are passing through flows at a pace you expect

 You can gain additional context by breaking the User Journey out by an event property.
-This allows you to choose a specific event property and view the user journey granularly expanded by the different property values of the select property.
+This allows you to choose a specific event property and view the user journey granularity expanded by the different property values of the select property.
 This is similar to a group-by.
 For example, you can view user journeys split out by operating system.

 Finally, you can further filter down your exploration by excluding user paths that include a specified event.